How do I get in touch with SCEMS during an emergency?

 In an emergency, call Campus Safety at 518-580-5566, and they will dispatch SCEMS.

-If you dial 911 from a cell phone, your call will be answered by the New York State police, who will then direct your call to the Saratoga County Sheriffs department, which will in turn dispatch the Saratoga Springs Fire Department.
+If you dial 911 from a cellphone, your call will be answered by the New York State Police, who will then direct your call to the Saratoga County Sheriffs Office, which will in turn dispatch the Saratoga Springs Fire Department.
 The Saratoga Springs Fire Department will then alert SCEMS, and both will respond.
 If you are on the Skidmore Campus, calling 518-580-5566 will get you the quickest possible emergency medical care, and SCEMS is able to contact the Saratoga Springs Fire Department directly if you need a higher level of care.

 What happens when I call Campus Safety for a medical emergency?

-Campus Safety will dispatch the EMT’s to the location of the emergency.
-The EMT’s will assess and treat the injury or illness following New York State Protocols and determine if further medical care is needed.
-For serious emergencies, the, EMT’s will activate an ambulance to transport the student to a local Emergency Department.
+Campus Safety will dispatch the EMTs to the location of the emergency.
+The EMTs will assess and treat the injury or illness following New York State protocols and determine if further medical care is needed.
+For serious emergencies, the, EMTs will activate an ambulance to transport the student to a local emergency room.

 When should I call for help?